inspec/inspec/docs-chef-io/content/inspec/resources/oracledb_listener_conf.md

 ## Syntax

-A `oracle_listener_conf` resource block fetches listeners settings in the `listener.ora` file, and then compares them with the value stated in the test:
+A `oracledb_listener_conf` resource block fetches listeners settings in the `listener.ora` file, and then compares them with the value stated in the test:

-    describe oracle_listener_conf do
+    describe oracledb_listener_conf do
       its('config item') { should eq 'value' }
     end